theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 The feeling was, India no more sees Kashmir as a people, but as a piece of land.
 That India (and Pakistan) are more concerned about the territory and not about the people.
 This separates the Kashmiris into three groups: Ones that are still in support for Kashmir's accession to India, ones that are angry with India and want to join Pakistan instead, and the third, who want nothing to do with either country.

 Given the skirmishes in the last two to three decades, the sentiment is that the secular model of India has failed in Jammu and Kashmir, and that the Kashmiri Muslims are not seen as "loyal" Indians.
 'Then why even bother?'
 I have heard this sentiment first hand from a Kashmiri Muslim who was a colleague.
-He said he wanted to join India, but the government authorities see his people at home with an eye of suspicion all the time, that they are Pakistan-friendly (because they are Kashmiri Muslim), while in reality, they are not.
+He said he wanted Kashmir to join India, but the government authorities see his people at home with an eye of suspicion all the time, that they are Pakistan-friendly (because they are Kashmiri Muslim), while in reality, they are not.

 Another important point to note is that militancy has been drastically growing in the state.
 Militant groups now target regular Muslim homes that have male children.
 The groups force families to let one of their children join a militant group.
 The groups threaten to annihilate the entire family if they don't send a child to the group.
 Some families relent, while others get killed.
 Those that relent become a target of the forces, and the forces begin surveillance, and ill-treatment in the name of enquiries and investigation.
 Again, facts well-known to us all.
 But again, how do you handle such a situation?
 How can we, as a country, allow militancy?
 If a family has sent a boy to the group, a great way of being able to reach the militant group is by "keeping an eye" on the family.
 But then, how would the families feel?
 Is self-preservation not a basic human right?
 At the same time, is promoting militancy the way?